DaniiellPC/ioetTest/README.md

 # ioetTest
 This a repository for the ioet Senior and Mid-Level Software Developer position

+# solution overview:

+I tried to manage the solution as simple as possible, I use the fs node library to read asyncronously
+the file with the input data,then I clean up the data deleting line breaks and others.
+I filter the names and the schedules into arrays and then I go trought these array finding the matchs
+for every person and day.

+I use a basic NodeJs architecture.

 To see the result of the solution, follow the next steps:

 1. Clone this repository.\n